 VM synthesis hosts one application per VM, thus providing high isolation.
 One VM cannot affect the other by design, so a failed VM is only a risk to the one application that it hosts.
 Nevertheless, a potential security risk remains because VMs on one machine share the same physical resources.
 If a compromised VM succeeds to carry out a denial of service attack, thus blocking the physical hardware, or if it intrudes on the commonly used network, the other VMs will be also harmed (p.6) [42].

 The application virtualization cloudlet solution runs applications that need the same operating system family on the same VM.
 This requires isolation mechanisms because applications share the memory, disk and other system utilities.
 Basic isolation is provided by the virtualization runtime environment; each application is embedded into a sandbox that isolates it not only from the guest OS but also from other applications.
 CDE and Cameyo both offer sandboxing techniques to virtualize system resources such as the file system.
 Sandboxing uses a lower degree of isolation and is therefore not as secure as separation at the VM level.
 CDE runs the packaged application within a chroot jail [43], thus preventing it to access files outside its package.
 This sandbox is, however, vulnerable to attacks that break the isolation mechanism [44].

 Consequently, VM synthesis offers better isolation between applications than application virtualization.
+Both strategies equally isolate the system that runs the offloaded application from the underlying hardware and the native OS (type 2 hypervisor).

+Summarized Comparison of VM Synthesis and Application Virtualization

+Table 5: Qualitative Comparison of VM Synthesis and Application Virtualization